stanfordpython/python-assignments/assign2/README.md

 **Immediately after unzipping `grail.zip`, you should fill out the form linked in `completed-dna.txt` so we know how far along you are.**

 Having completed the previous challenges, you're now almost to the holy grail, the grand prize.
-Read through the `README.md` for detailed instructions, and don't hesitate to ask questions on Piazza if you get stuck.
+Read through the `README.md` in `grail.zip` for detailed instructions, and don't hesitate to ask questions on Piazza if you get stuck.

-*Note: this final puzzle requires you to seek the holy grail at a physical spot on campus, so you should not wait until Saturday afternoon to start this piece.*
+*Note: this final puzzle requires you to seek the holy grail at a physical spot on campus, so you should not wait until Saturday afternoon to start this piece.
+The holy grail comes with a link to a Google form, which will let us know that you've found the grail.*

 ## The Hint Machine